Yunsong-Xiao/epsilon-NM/README.md

 ### Files Included:
 - **trainENM.m**: A function that trains the **ε-NM** classifier using a training dataset and returns the learned model parameters.
-- **testENM.m**: A function that tests the **ε-NM** classifieron a test dataset and returns the classification accuracy using the trained model parameters.
+- **testENM.m**: A function that tests the **ε-NM** classifier on a test dataset and returns the classification accuracy using the trained model parameters.

 ## Dependencies
 - MATLAB **R2013a or later**